A beautiful loaf cake recipe: moist and delicious rhubarb loaf cake with blackberries, cinnamon and brown sugar.

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Butter two loaf pans, about 23x12 cm/ 9x5 inch.

-- Place the brown sugar, the oil, and the egg in a large bowl and beat until blended.
+- Mix wet ingredients: Place the brown sugar, the oil, and the egg in a large bowl and beat until blended.
 Add the buttermilk, yogurt, and vanilla extract and blend again.

 - Add dry ingredients: In another bowl, the flour, baking soda, and salt.
 Gradually add the flour mixture to the sugar mixture.

 - Halve the blackberries if they are large and fold them into the batter together with the sliced rhubarb.

 - Divide the mixture between the two loaf pans.

 - Melt the butter in a small pan.
 Remove from the heat and stir in the cinnamon and the sugar, you will obtain some kind of sugar lumps.
 Dollop the lumps evenly over the batter in the pans.

 - Cool in the pan for about 10 minutes, remove and let cool completely on a wire rack.